madeindra/madeindra.github.io/_posts/2024-12-08-money-data-type-in-golang.md

 ![Dividing 10 by 3](/assets/others/floating-point-error-1.webp)

-When dealing with a user's balance, let's say in US Dollar, we sometimes need to deal with cent value.
+When dealing with a user's balance, let's say in US Dollars, we sometimes need to deal with cent values.
 If a user has a balance of US$10.00 and we want to charge them 50 cents (US$0.50), they will have US$9.50 by the end of it.
 Doesn't look wrong, right?

 But what if the user only has US$1.00 and we charge them 70 cents (US$0.70)?

 ![Subtracting 0.70 from 1.00](/assets/others/floating-point-error-2.webp)